sudoersllc/opsbox-docs/docs/core/getting_started/running.md

 ```

-To do this, two required configuration parameters are needed:
+To do this, one required configuration parameters are needed:

-- `opa_upload_url` : URL to upload rego policies to
+- `opa_url` : URL to upload rego policies to
-- `opa_apply_url` : URL to use to execute rego policies

 If you created a docker container in the last step, you should be able to access the local OPA